cedias/Quiviz/README.md

 Quiviz is a cheap logger for your machine learning experiments.

 ## Concept:
-**Quiviz** provides a decorator to autolog your experiments. at import, it injects an observable **state** dict into your script which is automatically populated from your logged output function.
+**Quiviz** provides a decorator to autolog your experiments:

+At import, it injects an observable **state** dict into your script which is automatically populated from your logged output function.
 Values are aggregated by keys.
 Moreover, it autoconfigures a python logger to track those metrics.

 It adopts convention over configuration:
 **Quiviz** is meant for self packaged scripts (a typical ml experiment script) with metrics which evolve over time (such as accuracy).
 Values are aggregated by keys.
 To log those values, the function returning them should simply return a `dict()` and be decorated with the `quiviz.log` decorator.